The Fourth Way

 1. Development From Within

-Healing and development must come from within the communities of people who desire change, and must largely be directed by those people.
+Healing and growth must come from within the communities of people who desire change and must be directed by those people.

 2. No Vision; No Development

 If people have no vision of human possibility other than the one in which they find themselves, they cannot heal themselves; they cannot develop and, ultimately, they cannot survive.
 Culture is the mother of vision.
 Developing people need to rediscover the life-preserving, life-enhancing values and insights of their own traditional experience.

 3. Parallelism: Individual and Community Development are connected.

 The development of individuals and the development of their families and communities go hand-in-hand.
 Personal and social developments are interdependent.